Chart Color Schemes

 Mackay faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-Mackay's educational qualifications trail Australian benchmarks, with 22.6% of residents aged 15+ holding university degrees compared to the national average of 30.4%.
-This gap indicates potential for educational development and skill enhancement.
-Bachelor degrees are most common at 15.8%, followed by postgraduate qualifications (5.0%) and graduate diplomas (1.8%).
-Vocational credentials are also prominent, with 40.3% of residents aged 15+ holding such qualifications – advanced diplomas account for 8.9% while certificates make up 31.4%.
+Mackay's educational qualifications trail national benchmarks, with 22.6% of residents aged 15+ holding university degrees compared to Australia's 30.4%.
+This gap indicates potential for educational development and skills enhancement.
+Bachelor degrees are the most common at 15.8%, followed by postgraduate qualifications (5.0%) and graduate diplomas (1.8%).
+Trade and technical skills are prominent, with 40.3% of residents aged 15+ holding vocational credentials – advanced diplomas (8.9%) and certificates (31.4%).

-Educational participation is high in Mackay, with 31.6% of residents currently enrolled in formal education.
+Educational participation is high, with 31.6% of residents currently enrolled in formal education.
 This includes 10.4% in primary education, 8.1% in secondary education, and 7.1% pursuing tertiary education.
-As of 2021, Mackay's three schools have a combined enrollment reaching 1,672 students.
-Educational provision follows conventional lines, split between one primary and two secondary institutions.
-The area functions as an education hub with 40.1 school places per 100 residents – significantly above the regional average of 17.1 – attracting students from surrounding communities.
+Mackay's three schools have a combined enrollment reaching 1,672 students as of the latest data point.
+The area offers varied educational conditions across Mackay, with educational provision following conventional lines split between one primary and two secondary institutions.
+As an education hub, Mackay functions with 40.1 school places per 100 residents – significantly above the regional average of 17.1 – attracting students from surrounding communities.

 Frequently Asked Questions - Education